Stamp act: Stamp Act 1765

 After Great Britain was victorious over France in the Seven Years' War – which manifested in America as the French and Indian War – a small Stamp Act was enacted that covered all sorts of documents.
-The Stamp Act 1765 (short title Duties in American Colonies Act 1765; 5 George III, c.
+The Stamp Act 1765 (short title Duties in American Colonies Act 1765; 5 Geo.
+3. c.
 12) was a direct tax imposed by the British Parliament on the colonies of British America.
 The act required that many printed materials in the colonies be produced on stamped paper produced in London and carrying an embossed revenue stamp.
 These printed materials were on every legal document, magazine, and newspaper, plus many other types of paper used throughout the colonies, including playing cards.
 Unlike previous taxes, the stamp tax had to be paid in valid British currency, not in colonial paper money.

 The purpose of the tax was to help pay for troops stationed in North America.
 The British government felt that the colonies were the primary beneficiaries of this military presence, and the colonial population should pay at least a portion of the expense.
 The colonists claimed their constitutional rights were violated since only their own colonial legislatures could levy taxes.
 The colonies sent no representatives to Parliament, and therefore had no influence over what taxes were raised, how they were levied, or how they would be spent.
 Some opponents of the Stamp Act distinguished between "internal" taxes like the stamp duty, which they claimed Parliament had no right to impose, and revenue legitimately raised through the regulation on trade.
 In general, however, most colonists considered the Act to be a violation of their rights as Englishmen to be taxed without their consent – consent that only the colonial legislatures could grant because Americans were unrepresented in Parliament.
 The rallying cry of "No Taxation without Representation" reflected an increasingly major grievance that led to the American Revolution.
 The Americans saw no need for the troops or the taxes; the British saw colonial defiance of their lawful rulers.

 The Stamp Act met great resistance in the colonies.
 Colonial assemblies sent petitions and protests.
 Local protest groups, led by colonial merchants and landowners, established connections through correspondence – the so-called "Committees of Correspondence – that created a loose coalition extending from New England to Georgia.
 British goods were boycotted.
 Opposition to the tax also took the form of violence and intimidation.
 Custom houses and tax collectors were attacked.
 Protests and demonstrations initiated by the newly formed Sons of Liberty often turned violent and destructive as the masses became involved.
 A word used frequently by colonists was "liberty" during the Stamp Act upheaval.
 Opponents of the new tax staged mock funerals in which "liberty's" coffin was carried to a burial ground.
 They insisted that liberty could not be "taken away without consent."